-A pair of early 19th century Girandole, these mirrors are supporting the original glass with gesso frame.
-Gesso is a hard plaster of Paris compound, or whiting in glue moulded or sculpted as a base for gilding or painting on a wooden or wire frame.
+A pair of early 19th-century Girandole, these mirrors are supporting the original glass with gesso frame.
+Gesso is a hard plaster of Paris compound or whiting in glue moulded or sculpted as a base for gilding or painting on a wooden or wireframe.
 Girandole is a branch support for candles or other lights, which project from a wall generally in the front of a mirror to give extra reflective light.
 The pair of mirrors on offer in our next fine art sale, Thursday 14th February.
-Lot number 377 have the added attraction of incorporating a silk lined bracket to display a porcelain figure or similar decorative.
+Lot number 377 has the added attraction of incorporating a silk-lined bracket to display a porcelain figure or similar decorative.
 Estimate £1,000 – 1,500 they would be a splendid addition to a home.

-Consignments of quality fine furniture now required for our April Fine Art Sale.
+Consignments of quality fine furniture now invited for our next sales.
 Enquires to firstname.lastname@example.org